Mykhel/alx-pre_course/README.md

-My first readme has been updated
+My first README has been updated